 University of North Texas October 2018-May 2019

-While working in this position I have completed a variety of tasks to assist Dr. Combes in her work in the College of Education.
+While working in this position, I completed a variety of tasks to assist a professor in her work in the College of Education.
 I have done everything from research to editing classes and creating material, to taking over a pilot Mentorship program.
-These opportunities have taught me how to learn quickly on the job, adapt to changing expectations and tasks for the day while also accomplishing them in a timely manner.
+Adapted to changing expectations and tasks for the day while also accomplishing them in a timely manner.

 Behavioral Therapist